On higher scissors congruence: Examples

 \end{ex}

 \begin{ex} Finally, we consider $n$-dimensional Euclidean space $E^n$, but with $G$ equal to the translation group $T(n)$.
 By \autoref{intro_translation_homology}, we have

-We recall a splitting of these groups due to Dupont (\cite[Thm 1.1]{dupont_82}, \cite[Thm 4.10]{dupont_book}).
+We recall a splitting of these groups due to Dupont, see \cite[Thm 1.1]{dupont_82} and \cite[Thm 4.10]{dupont_book}.
 Let $\T(\R^n)$ denote the Tits complex of linear subspaces of $\R^n$.
 Consider the ``local coefficient system'' $\Lambda^q_\Q(\mathfrak g)$ defined on the suspended Tits or Steinberg complex

 by assigning the simplex $V_0 \subseteq \cdots \subseteq V_k$ to the $q$th rational exterior power $\Lambda^q_\Q(V_0)$.

 This is not a local coefficient system in the usual sense, since these groups do not form a bundle over the complex $\CT(\R^n)$.
 However, every face map in this complex gives an evident homomorphism.
 For instance, deleting the 0th vertex has the effect of applying the inclusion $V_0 \subseteq V_1$, giving a map $\Lambda^q_\Q(V_0) \to \Lambda^q_\Q(V_1)$.
 This is enough to define a chain complex with coefficients in these groups.